terralang/terra/README.md

 Terra is a new low-level system programming language that is designed to interoperate seamlessly with the Lua programming language, while still being backwards compatible with (and embeddable in) existing C code.
 Like C, Terra is a monomorphic, statically-typed, compiled language with manual memory management.
 But unlike C, it is designed to make interaction with Lua easy.
 Terra code shares Lua's syntax and control-flow constructs.
 It is easy to call Lua functions from Terra (or Terra functions from Lua).

-Additionally, Lua serves as the meta-programming language for Terra code.
-Lua handles details of Terra code like conditional compilation, namespaces, and templating that are normally special constructs in low-level languages.
-Furthermore, this coupling enables more powerful features like function specialization, lisp-style macros, and manually controlled JIT compilation.
-Since Terra's compiler is available at runtime, it makes it easy to write libraries or embedded languages that need to generate low-level code dynamically.
+Additionally, you can use Lua to meta-program Terra code.
+Lua handles details of Terra like conditional compilation, namespaces, and templating that are normally special constructs in low-level languages.
+This coupling enables more powerful features like function specialization, lisp-style macros, and manually controlled JIT compilation.
+Since Terra's compiler is also available at runtime, it makes it easy to write libraries or embedded languages that need to generate low-level code dynamically.

 This guide serves as an introduction for programming in Terra.
 A general understanding of the Lua language would be very helpful, but not strictly required.